What is Agentic AI? The Next Big Thing in Artificial Intelligence

 While agentic AI increases efficiency, that same independence requires structured limits to ensure long-term reliability.

-Transparency & Interpretability Issues
+Transparency and Interpretability Issues

 Understanding how AI agents make decisions remains a challenge.
 Unlike simpler artificial intelligence models, which follow defined rules, agentic systems rely on layered logic, adaptive reasoning, and feedback loops.